KhanInformatics/ResumeMark/README.md

 <img src="https://khaninformatics.github.io/ResumeMark/docs/assets/BOBLOGO.png" width="140"><br>
 **Clinical Digital Place Lead** [BOB ICS](https://www.bucksoxonberksw.icb.nhs.uk/) _(March 2022 - Present)_
-Provide clinical safety, oversight and advice to Berkshire west and wider ICB regarding GPIT issues in primary care.
+Provide clinical safety, oversight and advice to Berkshire West and the wider ICB regarding GPIT issues in primary care.
 - Support the development of clinical safety assurance for digital projects introduced across the place and in alignment with the system.
 - Provide clinical advice to new projects and adoption of digital solutions in primary care across the place and the system.
 - Look at budgets and effective use of GPIT funding.